dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/cloud-choosing-a-dbt-version.md

 We will give customers consistent communication that they're hitting the end of their supported window, so they can plan accordingly.

 #### What should you be doing today?

-Your migration to v1.0.0 will progress much smoother if you **begin transitioning to more recent versions of dbt as soon as possible.**
+You should **upgrade to v1.0 as soon as you can** - and we recommend that you proceed **slowly and steadily**.

 Why?
-Because attempting to upgrade 6 minor versions at one time (v0.15.0 —> v.0.21.0) implies 6x the potential for breaking changes vs. upgrading a single minor version.
+Because attempting to upgrade 6 minor versions at one time (v0.15.0 —> v0.21.0) implies 6x the potential for breaking changes, versus upgrading a single minor version.

 Refactoring code is much easier when you're updating a well-defined, constrained surface area.
 Doing things incrementally is the way to go.